 These tourists, on the other hand, are more geared towards Cairo, Alexandria and Luxor.
 This is due to the fact that most Egyptian historic attractions are located in these areas.
 The Pyramids of Giza and the Egyptian Museum in Cairo, the Valley Of Kings in Luxor, etc..
 Luxor, fortunately, hasn't seen any instability.
 Partly because of the Government's insistence on this area remaining calm for the flourishment of Tourism.
 Cairo and Alexandria however aren't as lucky, and areas close to downtown seem to continue with protests.
 Aside from the central areas, these two cities are very safe and should not cause worry.

 It depends on where you want to go and what places you want to visit, even if it's not dangerous, it's high possibilities to find it hard to move in Cairo and reach tourists sites, Cairo in general is safe and when there is some trouble its only in a specific Square or street, so if you avoid that place you are absolutely fine.
-If you need any info or any help you can contact completegypt.com otherwise you could mail also if you want. firstname.lastname@example.org almost 3 years ago
+If you need any info or any help you can contact completegypt.com otherwise you could mail also if you want. firstname.lastname@example.org over 5 years ago